KevinWa3/ANOVA-Using-SAS-Statistical-Analysis-System-/README.md

 Dataset obtained from: https://www.kaggle.com/datasets/toriqulstu/global-socio-economic-and-environmental-indicators. master_edit.csv is the final merged dataset used which was created from the 4 csvs in the kaggle dataset.
 FinalPresentation.sas is the raw SAS code file and Results_FinalPresentation.pdf is the output of the code.
-SAS-ANOVA-presentation.pptx is the final presentation of findings from this project.
+SAS-ANOVA-Presentation.pptx is the final presentation of findings from this project.